Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Twisted de Rham complexes

-\bs\bs \vbox{\centerline{\bf 3.
-Calculation of twisted de Rham complexes} \bs In this section we calculate the filtered twisted de Rham complexes associated to weighted homogeneous polynomials with isolated singularities.} \msn {\bf 3.1.~Twisted de Rham complexes} Let $h$ be a weighted homogeneous polynomial for a local coordinate system $(y_1,\dots,y_{n'})$ of $(Y,0):=(\C^{n'},0)$ (as a complex manifold) with positive weights $w_1,\dots,w_{n'}$, see (1.8).
+Let $h$ be a weighted homogeneous polynomial for a local coordinate system $(y_1,\dots,y_{n'})$ of $(Y,0):=(\C^{n'},0)$ (as a complex manifold) with positive weights $w_1,\dots,w_{n'}$, see Remark~\ref{R4.1}.
 We assume moreover that $h^{-1}(0)$ has an {\it isolated singularity} at 0.
 We take and fix

 Consider the {\it twisted de Rham complex}

 where $\Om_Y^{\ssb}$ is the analytic de Rham complex.
 Define the {\it pole order filtration} $P$ by

 so that